MCBizzle/sweary_plant/README.md

 # sweary_plant

+This repository contains the source code for a sentient plant sensor node based on the Node MCU arduino compatible wifi board.

+Attached to the board are a capacative soil moisture sensor, a DHT22 Temperature and Humidity sensor as well as a pair of 0.96" oled displays that can be configured as eyes to convey the emotions of the plant.
+Wifi connectivity allows sensor data to be published to an MQTT server for access on a mobile device.

+# Board Details

 Board is the NodeMCU esp8266 wifi board.

 add the following to "additional board managers URL" in arduino IDE preferences panel... http://arduino.esp8266.com/stable/package_esp8266com_index.json